AI Agents

 Custom Agents

-Beyond the seven built-in agents, Daintree supports custom agents through the user registry.
-Custom agents merge with the built-in registry and show up alongside them in all launch surfaces.
+Beyond the fifteen built-in agents, Daintree supports custom agents through the user registry.
+Custom agents merge with the built-in registry and appear alongside them in every launch surface.

 MCP Server